 University of Latvia is providing Overleaf Professional features for students, faculty and staff in the Natural Sciences Faculties of the University of Latvia (Faculty of Biology; Faculty of Chemistry; Faculty of Computing; Faculty of Geography and Earth Studies; Faculty of Physics, Mathematics and Optometry).
 Overleaf is a collaborative, online LaTeX editor, and Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services to best fit into your workflow.

 If you are a member of the Natural Sciences Faculties of the University of Latvia claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your University of Latvia single sign on.

-Join a community of over 236 authors at University of Latvia
+Join a community of authors at University of Latvia

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!